 But this concept is difficult to understand for most investors.
 The lure of return governs all their investment decisions.
 Even when they want to park their money only for a few months, they want a fund that has generated highest return in the recent past.
 Good advisers do their best not let their clients commit mistake of parking short term money into equity since bad sequence of return can cause immense harm to this money.
 Most clients reluctantly agree to do as advised.

 The problem begins here.
-After investments are made in debt, if equity markets are muted or in bearish trend ; clients don’t recognize the blunder adviser helped them avoid.
+After investments are made (in debt), if equity markets are muted or in bearish trend , clients don’t recognize the blunder adviser helped them avoid.
 But if equity performs and gives good return, they start thinking that it was mistake to park money in debt instead of equity.
 They think that they made loss by listening to the adviser, because had they listened to their own good senses, they would have made more money in equity.
 In cases like these, investors also voice their frustration to advisers telling them that their conservative approach has costed them money.

 Since equity is an unreliable asset class in the short term, a prudent investor should avoid putting short term money into equity that lacks staying power.
-Short term money lacking the staying power is never there to be deployed in equity in the first place and therefore even if equity performs, this money is never going to get benefited out of it.
+Short term money lacking the staying power is never there to be deployed in equity in the first place and therefore even if equity performs, this money is never going to get benefited from of it.
 If investors can understand this practicality of investing, it can save them lot of heartburn due to the feeling of being missed out.